cloudradix/pltengineering.com/content/press-service/_index.md

 ## **List of Our Services**

 - Electrical, hydraulic and mechanical upgrades
-- Turnkey plant relocation projects
+- Turn-key plant relocation projects
 - Repair and replacement of large press components
-- Cylinder recondition and replacement
+- Turn-key cylinder recondition and replacement
+- Turn-key hydraulic rebuilding and replacement
 - Emergency repair and calibration services
 - Advance hydraulic servo controls
 - Automation and robotic systems